Melissa Manson, PharmD, BCTXP

 F: (832) 355-4794

-- Texas pharmacist licensure must be in good standing by the 6th week of residency
+- Texas pharmacist licensure must be in good standing by 30 days after the start of the residency

 - Staff at least one major and one minor holiday

 - Start Residency around July 1st

 - On-call responsibility

 - Case Presentations, seminars and journal club presentation